zcore

 zcore_max_obh_per_session

 The maximum number of object handles each session can have at any one time (e.g. folders/messages/etc. open simultaneously).
-There is one session for each mailbox opened.
+Use 0 to indicate unlimited.
+There is one session for each time a mailbox is opened.

 Default: 500